-- Fiscal year.
+- o Basic research.
+Experimental or theoretical work undertaken primarily to acquire new knowledge of the underlying foundations of phenomena and observable facts, without any particular application or use in view. - o Applied research.
+Original investigation undertaken to acquire new knowledge.
+It is directed primarily toward a specific, practical aim or objective. - Experimental development.
+Systematic work, drawing on knowledge gained from research and practical experience and producing additional knowledge, which is directed to producing new products or processes or to improving existing products or processes. - Fiscal year.
 FFRDCs were asked to report data for their fiscal year (or financial year). - Research and development (R&D).
 The FFRDC R&D Survey requested data from FFRDCs on their R&D, defined as systematic study directed toward fuller knowledge or understanding of the subject studied.
-R&D included basic research, applied research, and development (see the definition of Expenditures by character of work for additional information).
+R&D included basic research, applied research, and experimental development (see the definition of Expenditures by type of R&D for additional information).
 R&D did not include outreach or non-research training programs.
 Respondents were also asked to exclude capital projects (i.e., construction or renovation of research facilities) from reported expenditures. - R&D expenditures.
 FFRDCs were asked to report all current operating expenditures for activities specifically organized to produce R&D outcomes, including those funded by external sponsors or separately budgeted and accounted for by the organization using internal funds.
 Expenditures included indirect costs, equipment, software, clinical trials, and subcontract expenditures. - Total operating budget.
-Total executed operating budget for the FFRDC for FY 2014, excluding capital construction costs.
+Total executed operating budget for the FFRDC excluding capital construction costs.